InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 Macrotasks include `script`, `setTimeout`, `setInterval`, `setImmediate`, `I/O` and `UI rendering`.

-Many people have the misunderstanding that microtasks always get executed before macrotasks and it's not correct.
+Many people have the misunderstanding that microtasks always get executed before macrotasks and this is incorrect.
 Because the macrotask includes `script`, the browser will perform this macrotask first, followed by any microtasks in asynchronous codes.

 So the correct sequence of an event loop looks like this: